gcwhitfield/Game-Programming-final-game/README.md

 # Project COLDBREW

-Author: Lingxi Zhang, George Whitfield, Ben C, Lambert
+Author: Lingxi Zhang, George Whitfield, Ben C, Tianjian Huang

 Design: A flying cat serving starbuck drinks to the customers while avoiding the overseeing of the stubborn manager at the same time.